I specialise in teaching dyslexic and dyscalculic pupils who are finding it difficult to progress in a class situation.

 - Do you have a personal message for students?

-Dyslexia affects people irrespective of their general intelligence.
+Dyslexia and dyscalculia are both specific learning difficulties which can affect people irrespective of their general intelligence.
 In a classroom situation dyslexic children inevitably fall behind or, if very bright, perform adequately but fail to achieve their potential.
-With one to one tuition, using teaching methods developed by research psychologists, dyslexic pupils can reach a level of literacy that will allow them to be successful in whatever area they choose.
+Dyscalculic students continue to add and subtract by counting forwards or backwards in ones instead of developing other stategies and cannot understand how their classmates can answer mental maths problems so quickly.
+With one to one tuition, using teaching methods developed by research psychologists, dyslexic pupils can reach a level of literacy that will allow them to be successful in whatever area they choose and dyscalculic pupils can be helped to a pass in GCSE maths which is so essential to get into further education.

 On a personal level, my nephew was assessed as dyslexic by a psychologist when he was a child and yet went to Oxford University and gained a 2.1 in maths and my niece, who is also dyslexic, went to Cambridge University and is now a lawyer with a major law firm in London.
 My youngest son is dyslexic but gained a degree in digital music and now teaches music in a private, bilingual school in Chile and also plays in several bands there and manages his own stilt-walking band!.